news

 Appointment-Making Values and Practices

-While appointment-making is a sacred task that occurs year-round, most appointments are made from January 15 through April 15 and formally announced at the regular session of the Annual Conference.
+While appointment-making is a sacred task that occurs year-round, most appointments are made from January 15 through April 15.
+They are formally announced at the annual conference's regular session.

 The following values guide the appointive cabinet in their discernment process for appointment-making: